 Isn’t it, though?
 There are so many conflicting emotions about Sundays, and the exact same is true about the last summer days as August ends.

 You think about all the things you wish you had accomplished.

 You try to fit in just a few more of those things before ‘real life’ begins again.

-When a quote strikes your fancy or hits a chord, take a few minutes and write about your thoughts and feelings.
+If one of these summer ending quotes strikes your fancy or hits a chord within you, take a few minutes and write about your thoughts and feelings.
 This post about reflective journaling may help.

 While you’re writing and your brain is working well, it’s the perfect time for a quick brain dump to make a list of what you can DO with your newfound feelings and inspiration.